 STORE IN A COOL, DRY PLACE.
 KEEP OUT OF REACH OF CHILDREN.

 The adrenal glands produce catecholamines (both hormones and neurotransmitters) in situations of stress such as psychological stress or low blood sugar levels.
 Dopamine is one of the primary catecholamines.
 It is essential for the normal functioning of the central nervous system and is associated with attention, learning, movement, balance, and mood regulation.
-More specifically, dopamine is a signaling substance in brain circuits that are crucial to creating positive mood states.
+More specifically, dopamine is a signaling substance in brain circuits that can impact mood.
 It is involved in transmitting signals of reward and motivation and in helping muscles move smoothly.
 It is synthesized in the brain from the amino acid tyrosine, which is hydroxylated to L-DOPA (3,4 dihydroxy-L-phenylalanine), and then decarboxylated to dopamine.
 L-DOPA, dopamine's immediate precursor, crosses the blood brain barrier while dopamine does not.
 Regulating dopamine is vital to our physical and mental health.

 Neural Support + Neuroprotection Macuna pruriens is a botanical which naturally contains L-DOPA, the metabolic precursor to dopamine, which can cross the blood-brain barrier.
 The Macuna material in DopaBoost is standardized to contain an extremely potent 60% L-DOPA.